 An inter-agency working group on water soldier was formed in 2008 to help coordinate research, monitoring, control and prevention strategies.
-Agency groups include: Ontario Ministry of Natural Resources and Forestry, Ontario Federation of Anglers and Hunters, Ontario Ministry of Environment and Climate Change, Trent University, Lower Trent Conservation, United States Army Engineer Research and Development Center, Parks Canada and Ontario Invasive Plant Council.
+Agency groups include: Ontario Ministry of Natural Resources and Forestry, Ontario Federation of Anglers and Hunters, Ministry of the Environment, Conservation and Parks, Trent University, Lower Trent Conservation, Parks Canada and Ontario Invasive Plant Council.

 May-June: Reconnaissance was completed from the Highway 30 Bridge upstream to Hastings, and on the Bay of Quinte where over 40 kilometers of prime habitat was evaluated.
 No water soldier was detected in either of these locations.
 The monitoring crew also investigated the Glen Ross stretch of river directly below Percy Reach, unfortunately there were several populations of water soldier found below Glen Ross.
 This required the working group to implement the monitoring protocol on this 10 kilometre portion of the river and systematically sample for all populations adding 1200 point intercepts to the overall monitoring efforts.